sanski96yadav/casestudy/load&transformation/dwhlayer/raw/meta/raw_meta_launch_campaign.md

 ## Notes: ##

 Description of how raw_meta_campaign table is created in raw layer of PostgreSQL DWH:
-* The extracted data from Insights API has been loaded into PostgreSQL through Python
+* The extracted data from Insights API has been loaded into PostgreSQL through Python using campaign id
+* Campaign ids were fetched using ad account id
 * Before loading the data, the table schema has been created through the interface by inputing column names and their datatypes in order